elioquinton/elioquinton.github.io/publications.md

 # PUBLICATIONS

-Some of my machine learning scientific research work is published in top-tier peer-reviewed conferences and journals.
+Some of my scientific research work is published in top-tier peer-reviewed conferences and journals.
 I also like to write about music, science and technology in formats accessible to the general public.

 ----